 Significant changes to UK salary sacrifice schemes have now been implemented.
 Affecting both employers and employees, these changes essentially remove the tax incentives of many of the benefits in kind (BiK) offered under salary sacrifice arrangements.

-With, the new salary sacrifice rules reducing the tax benefits of salary sacrifice schemes, here’s what small businesses need to know about the changes and how they affect employers and employees.
+With the new salary sacrifice rules reducing the tax benefits of salary sacrifice schemes, small businesses need to know about the changes and how they affect employers and employees.

-The new salary sacrifice legislation came into force on 6 April, 2017.
-There are grandfathering measures in place for some of the benefits offered under existing salary sacrifice schemes, but the change in tax treatment is having a significant impact on a wide variety of employee benefits.
+The new salary sacrifice legislation came into force on 6 April 2017.
+Grandfathering measures are in place for some of the benefits offered under existing salary sacrifice schemes, but the change in tax treatment significantly impacts a wide variety of employee benefits.

 As a small business, the benefits in kind you offer staff may play an important part in your company’s infrastructure.
 So, if you haven’t already got to grips with the new salary sacrifice rules, now is a good time to do so.